rhkarls/hydrating/README.md

 from hydrating import RatingCurve from hydrating.models import PowerLaw

-# Test data for power law rating
+# demo data for power law rating
 a = 0.1
 b = 2.5
 h0 = 0.65